Invariant measures for multidimensional fractional stochastic volatility models: Introduction

 In the extant literature on fractional volatility, asset dynamics is most often considered for purposes of derivative pricing; \cite{friz,fukasawa,jacquier} are early examples.
-These papers thus work under the risk-neutral measure, which corresponds to taking $\zeta=0$ in \eqref{morno}.
-We have in mind a different class of problems: portfolio optimization in the long run.
-In that case one needs to work under the physical probability, with non-zero $\zeta$.
-Solutions to long-term investment problems are often based on the limiting behaviour of the underlying process as time tends to infinity.
-Ergodic control (see \cite{hernandez-lerma}) and adaptive control (see \cite{bmp}) are typical examples.
-It is these future applications which motivate our current study.
+These papers thus work under the risk-neutral measure, which corresponds to taking $\nu_{1}\equiv 0$ in \eqref{diffi1}.
+As we have in mind a different class of problems (portfolio optimization), we work under the physical probability, where $\nu_{1}$ is non-zero.

-A novel (discrete-time) coupling method is introduced in Section \ref{couplingsec} which looks promising for other applications, too.
+In Section \ref{resi} we rigorously formulate our main results, Theorems \ref{stability} and \ref{stability1}.
+A novel (discrete-time) coupling method is introduced in Section \ref{couplingsec}.
 As a warm-up, it is first presented for (ordinary) Markov chains in Subsection \ref{marki}.
 Subsection \ref{nonmarki} develops the same ideas in the more involved setting of Markov chains in random environments.
-The continuous-time framework for stochastic volatility models is expounded in Section \ref{stabi} where our main result, Theorem \ref{stability}, appears.
-Its proof combines standard Malliavin calculus techniques with the discrete-time construction of Subsection \ref{nonmarki}.
+In Section \ref{stabi} we prove the main results, combining advanced Malliavin calculus techniques with the discrete-time construction of Subsection \ref{nonmarki}.